aeon

 Aeon is implemented as an interpreter written in Python.
 Despite being slow, it allows us to design FFI interfaces with Python, supporting the vast ecosystem that Python offers (from numpy to sklearn or tensorflow).

-aeon file.ae
+uvx --from aeonlang aeon file.ae

 Hello World